 Even though you can’t pack liquids in your carry-on bag, there are still plenty of options for what you can bring.
 You can pack wrapped whole food snack bars, nuts, seeds or even pieces of fruit in your personal items bag.
 With a little creative planning, you can keep your nutrition on track, and save yourself a bundle of money you would have otherwise spent on pricey (and often unhealthy) airport food and snacks.

-Foods That Are Easy to Pack
+Easy to Pack Foods

-- Sliced or whole apples with nut butter or sun butter
+- Sliced or whole apples with nut butter

 - Clementine or mandarin oranges